sayanarijit/sqla-fancy-core/README.md

     assert await get_user_count(conn=conn) == 2
 ```

-Works with dependency injection frameworks like FastAPI:
+Also works with dependency injection frameworks like FastAPI:

 ```python
 from typing import Annotated